ruuda/blog/posts/build-system-insights.md

 Having many small targets, rather than fewer large targets, allows for effective caching and enables parallelisation.
-If a change to an input of a target requires rebuilding the entire target, then making targets smaller reduces the scope of the rebuild.
+If a change to an input of a target requires rebuilding the entire target, then making targets smaller reduces the scope of that rebuild.
+Targets that do not depend on eachother can be built in parallel, therefore more targets generally means more parallelism.
 Furthermore,
 a target must wait for all of its dependencies to be built completely before the target can be built.
-If the target actually requires only parts of its dependencies, then all parts that are not required unnecessarily extend the critical path.
+If the target uses only a small part of a dependency, then the unused parts unnecessarily prolong the critical path.
-(Something something utilize parallel capacity.
-Maybe give Stack example.)
+Given enough CPU cores,
+fine-grained targets can be significantly faster than coarse targets.

+(Add illustration of CPU occupation here.)

 The importance of fine-grained targets is a lesson I learned from Bazel.
 Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
 Ninja is also able to exploit fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
-(Modulo C++ special case.)
+Buck [cites][buckft] its ability to transform a coarse-grained graph of build targets into a more fine-grained action graph as one of the reasons for its speed.

 **Evaluate build target definitions lazily.**<br>
 Lazy evaluation enables good performance even in large repositories,